go2digital-org/acme-project/docs/architecture/api-platform-design.md

 3. **Performance Optimization**: Efficient serialization and caching
 4. **Monitoring Capabilities**: Built-in metrics and logging

-This API Platform integration demonstrates technical leadership through strategic technology selection that balances rapid development with enterprise requirements, while maintaining clean architecture principles.
+The API Platform integration provides a production-ready API layer with automatic OpenAPI documentation, standardized response formats, and enterprise-grade features while maintaining hexagonal architecture boundaries.

+---

+**Developed and Maintained by [Go2digit.al](https://go2digit.al)**

+Specialized in enterprise-grade applications with focus on scalability, security, and maintainability.

+Copyright 2025 Go2digit.al - All Rights Reserved